mlpack/blog/doc/tutorials/Rahul2019Week07.md

 Something I learned in these last two weeks is how useful it is to maintain a board with your plans, priorities, etc. Inspired by Ryan and Marcus' boards on GitHub, I made one myself on Trello, where I've detailed all the new stuff I want to learn, watch, read and implement.
 It's amazing how much clearer my mind is now, I've thought of so many cool things I want to do.
 I strongly suggest others to try out the same, it's pretty great.

 I don't have a music recommendation for the last two week, but I did recently buy an alto saxophone.
-I still sound like I'm strangling a cat or moving furniture though.
+I still sound like I'm strangling a cat or moving furniture.
 Practice will make perfect though :)

 Thanks for reading!